bmndc/nokia-leo/README.md

 - RAM optimizations leading to the phone joining Doze deep sleep and aggressive background task killing after a few minutes, making opening or exiting apps horribly slow, and notifications—including incoming WhatsApp calls—being delayed.
 	- Wi-Fi hotspot will also stop transmitting data packets with your other devices when you put the phone into sleep. *As a workaround, you can have [a playlist of silent MP3s played in background] to prevent the phone from Doze sleep.*
 	- *This can be permanently mitigated by modifying startup scripts in /boot to disable the Low Memory Killer module, which will be mentioned in [Manual patching with Android Image Kitchen] below.*
+- Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
+To override this, modify `keypad.js` in `keyboard.gaiamobile.org`, set `this.isT9Enabled=true` and priotise T9 in the typing mode list (kudos to [mrkisl in r/KaiOS Discord server])
 - On certain network providers where this phone isn't yet certified, such as Jio Reliance in India, you might [temporarily mute yourself on phone calls with VoLTE/VoWiFi enabled].
 Putting yourself on hold and off does ease the problem.
 - Normally, you can wake up the phone from sleep by either pressing the Power, Volume up or Volume down buttons, regardless of whether lock screen is in place or not.
 On this phone there are no volume buttons, but some of their functions, such as triggering boot modes or waking the phone up, are mapped to * and # respectively.
 This can be problematic as those keys are located close to the bottom edge of the phone and can be randomly mashed if you store the phone in your front pockets, leading to [unintended screenshots].
 - If you forgot your lockscreen passcode (not SIM or Anti-Theft ones), you can [bypass it] by holding down the top Power button, then select *Memory Cleaner → Deep Memory Cleaning*.